APLMOOC/APLMOOC/docs/course/ch2/part3.md

 ---

-So now we have vectors.
-You might wonder, why do we want to put a bunch of numbers inside a vector?
-Let’s say you, the astronaut on the ISS, mistakenly bought a bunch of measuring equipment from America, and only found out later that all the readings are in Fahrenheit.
+You might wonder, why would we want to put a bunch of numbers inside a vector?
+Is it just to organise data?
+Let’s say you mistakenly bought a bunch of measuring equipment from America, and only found out later that all the readings are in Fahrenheit.
 Terrible news!
 After about 2000 milliseconds of googling about it, you found this formula to convert it into Celsius:

 Celsius = (Fahrenheit - 32) * 5 / 9

 To test it out, you looked up the current room temperature reading, which says 72.1.
-You did the calculation in APL:
+Doing the calculation in APL:

 ```apl
       (5 × 72.1 - 32) ÷ 9
 22.27777778
 ```

 Great!
-What’s not so great is that, the temperature sensor has been left generating data for the whole week, and there is a bunch of readings to convert to Celsius.
+What’s not so great is that the temperature sensor has been left generating data for the whole week, and there are a bunch of readings to convert to Celsius.

 ```apl
       TEMP_F ← 71.2 71.4 73.3 73.0 73.1 72.8 72.5